panos-stavrianos/DirectusPyWrapper/README.md

 - [ ] Develop comprehensive documentation and examples using the GitHub wiki.
 - [ ] Prepare a detailed filtering guide to assist users in utilizing filtering capabilities effectively.
 - [ ] Enhance testing procedures by dividing tests into multiple files for better organization.
+- [ ] Async Support: Introduce async functionality to the library, enabling users to leverage asynchronous programming for enhanced performance and responsiveness.
+This entails integrating async-compatible HTTP libraries and designing an intuitive async API that seamlessly integrates with async frameworks and workflows.
 - [ ] Implement support for `Pydantic` models in the create, update, and delete methods to facilitate structured data handling.
 - [ ] Explore possibilities to leverage `Pydantic` models for filtering, sorting, grouping, searching, and selecting specific fields, enhancing the flexibility and functionality of the library.